Docs

 Fees

 Independent apps receive the app fee they configure.
+ATM collects that Stripe application fee first, then transfers the app share to the app’s payout account.
 ATM does not add a mandatory ATM fee on top.
 Apps may optionally share a portion of their app fee back to ATM.

 App fee